AdobeDocs/analytics.en/help/analyze/analysis-workspace/virtual-analyst/contribution-analysis/ca-tokens.md

  <tbody>
   <tr>
    <td colname="col1"> <p><b>Why did Adobe introduce tokens? </b> </p> </td>
    <td colname="col2"> <p>Contribution Analysis has been one of the most resonant capabilities in Adobe Analytics since its release in 2015.
-Giving you a small number of “full” runs per month (rather than just 3 dimensions for some Analytics products) allows you to better see what unlimited full Contribution Analysis can do for you. </p> </td>
+Giving you a small number of "full" runs per month (rather than just 3 dimensions for some Analytics products) allows you to better see what unlimited full Contribution Analysis can do for you. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p><b>How does tokening in Contribution Analysis work?
 Does it cost a token to load a project with an existing Contribution Analysis, or only when running a brand new one?</b> </p> </td>
-   <td colname="col2"> <p>Each login company (not each user) gets a certain number of tokens per month, which allow you to run “complete” Contribution Analysis in Analysis Workspace. </p> <p>Each time you generate a new Contribution Analysis, you pay one token.
+   <td colname="col2"> <p>Each login company (not each user) gets a certain number of tokens per month, which allow you to run "complete" Contribution Analysis in Analysis Workspace. </p> <p>Each time you generate a new Contribution Analysis, you pay one token.
 Loading projects with pre-run Contribution Analyses does not cost a token. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p><b>Do tokens apply to Contribution Analysis in Reports &amp; Analytics?</b> </p> </td>